 The Credit Union invested in the CLF in May 2020 to serve as an agent on behalf of member credit unions.
-The Credit Union carries the stock at cost.
+The Credit Union sold the CLF stock during the year ended December 31, 2022.
+For the year ended December 31, 2021, the Credit Union carried the stock at cost.